alext1995/VisionAD/README.md

                     model_arguments["dataset_list_override"] = ['mvtec_bottle', visapcb4'] # with these key present, only these datasets are ran for this model
                     })
 ```
+We choose .py for config files because it enables the user to use the flexibility of Python.
+For instance, if one wanted to test an algorithm with various hyperparameters, they could create a for loop which dynamically changes the given hyperparameter and description.

 ## Adding algorithms

 The ease of adding algorithms is intended to be one of the major strengths of VisionAD.
 The process is described below.

-Each algorithm is built from a class called {algo_name}Wrapper, which inherits the ModelWrapper class.
+Each algorithm is built from a class called `{algo_name}Wrapper`, which inherits the `ModelWrapper` class.
 Using the provided template, a researcher only needs to implement six methods for the algorithm to work.
 Each method is discussed below:

 Initialisation: